appleparan/copier-modern-ml/README.md

-rye run pre-commit run -a # Try to fix possible pre-commit issues (failures are expected) git add . git commit -m "First commit" rye run pre-commit install # Future commits can't be directly to main unless you use -n <!-- markdownlint-disable-line MD013 -->
+rye run pre-commit run -a # Try to fix possible pre-commit issues (failures are expected) git add . git commit -m "First commit" rye run pre-commit install # Future commits can't be directly to main unless you use -n
 ```

 ### The resulting directory structure